-Although Tunisia is a relatively small country, there are indeed many places to visit and get busy for 2 weeks up to 1 month.
-This is the list of places I visited during my 13 days.
+Although Tunisia is a relatively small country, there are indeed many places to visit and get busy for two weeks up to one month.
+This is the list of sites I visited during my 13 days.
 If you get to visit Tunisia, this page will surely give you some ideas on where to go and what to do.

 Medina means old city and it is usually enclosed in the city walls.
-In the case of Tunis Medina, Bab El Bhar (Sea gate) still stands as the main entrance to the old city, although there are no walls surrounding it anymore.
+In the case of Tunis Medina, Bab El Bhar (Sea high) still stands as the main entrance to the old city, although no walls are surrounding it anymore.
 This gate is also known as French gate because French settlers considered it to recall the Triumph Arch in Paris.

 The Tunis Medina started to grow in the 7th century surrounding Zitouna Mosque, which is today the center of the Medina.
-The city was a very important religious place for the Islamic world until the 16th century.
+The city was a crucial religious place for the Islamic world until the 16th century.

 2-Archaeological Site of Carthage

-There are several ruins spread along a huge area, so you have to walk a lot.
-I’ve visited the Byrsa hill, the main Carthage museum, the Cathedral, the roman villas and the fabulous Antoninus baths.
+There are several ruins spread over a vast area, so you have to walk a lot.
+I’ve visited the Byrsa hill, the main Carthage Museum, the Cathedral, the Roman villas and the fabulous Antoninus baths.

 3-Town of Sidi Bou Said

 It is located 20km northeast from Tunis, very close to Carthage, in the Tunis Golf.
-It is a well-known tourist destination and house of many artists who found inspiration there.
-The city spreads up the hill in a wonderful postcard view of white houses with blue doors and windows.
+It is a well-known tourist destination and home to many artists who found inspiration there.
+The city spreads up the hill in a beautiful postcard view of white houses with blue doors and windows.
 The architectural style is a combination of Arab and Andalusian styles.
-Many houses and streets have nice mosaic panels with the traditional Moroccan motifs.
+Many houses and streets have beautiful mosaic panels with the traditional Moroccan motifs.
 The houses and even the pavements are so white that sometimes it’s even hard to look at them when the sun is reflecting.